Award Description | Eligibility | Criteria and Selection | Application Submission | Application Deadline

 - Candidates can be self nominated or nominated by other ASPET members.

 - No candidate may receive more than one ASPET award in any given year.

 - The current division chair and secretary/treasurer and the ASPET Council president and secretary/treasurer are ineligible for division awards during their active tenure.

 Criteria and Selection

 Final selection of the recipient will be made by the Awards Committee of the Division for Cardiovascular Pharmacology.
-Offer of this award is contingent on submission of the candidate’s abstract to Experimental Biology in an ASPET topic category.
+Offer of this award is contingent on submission of the candidate’s abstract to the ASPET Annual Meeting.

 Nominations shall be submitted using the ASPET Award Portal by using the login box below.
 The nominations shall consist of:

 - Candidate's curriculum vitae (CV) and bibliography with the CV organized with the following sections: